rdinter/rdinter.github.io/_posts/2016-12-22-hexbin-animation.md

 ![plot of chunk Albers](../img/hexbin-animation-Albers-1.png)

-This seems fine, although there really aren't that many farmer bankruptcy filings over time, so it's actually reasonable to check out what the total values would look like as opposed to the filing rates as above:
+This seems fine, although there really aren't many farmer bankruptcy filings over time, so it's actually reasonable to check out what the total values would look like as opposed to the filing rates as above:

 ![plot of chunk Albers-Count](../img/hexbin-animation-Albers-Count-1.png)